WindJammer6/29.-Vroom/README.md

 **Disclaimer:**
 Vroom is a semi-working prototype, some features are not working completely such as the 'Edit Profile' feature and the 'Lesson Booking Calender' feature (once you make a booking, that booking does not get deleted and will remain available).
 The instructors in Vroom are not real people.
-The chatbot in-app chat feature might no longer work since we have stopped subscription to OpenAI API.
+The chatbot-like in-app chat feature that simulates conversing with Singaporean driving instructors in the prototype no longer works since we have stopped subscription to OpenAI API.

 <br>